-- VPNs are NOT allowed - Smart Watches are NOT allowed.
+- VPNs are NOT allowed

 Batteries and Charging:

 Batteries should be fully charged on laptops overnight.
 A spare, charged battery is also recommended.
 Sufficient access to wired power is provided in most instructional areas.
 All rooms have ample electrical outlets.
 Please bring on a daily basis your charging cable with your laptop.